Become a Claude Code power user in minutes

 The /output-style:new

-Think of it as dependency injection for AI.
-Instead of repeating instructions in every prompt, you inject them once at the configuration level.
+and watch Claude automatically apply your team's standards.
+Think of it as dependency injection for AI - instead of repeating instructions in every prompt, you inject them once at the configuration level.
 Your output style becomes your team's coding standards, automatically applied to every interaction.

 Subagents: Delegate Like a Tech Lead